Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Commercial UAS operations must register with Town at least 4 hours prior to start.
-Property owners may fly UAS recreationally on own property at height less than 500 feet.
-Flying over others' property without consent constitutes trespass.
+Commercial UAS operations must be registered at least 4 hours prior to start of operations.
+Recreational use by property owners allowed on own property at height less than 500 feet.
+Flying over others' private property without consent is trespass.

 View source